Ragoût de viande avec pommes de terre, carottes et feuille de laurier dans un bol sur une table en bois.

 Instructions

-• Soak the dried chiles in water, then split them open, remove the seeds, and toast them.
+• Soak the dried chilies in water, then split them open, remove the seeds, and toast them.
 Set aside.

 Curry massaman - Faire tremper les piments secs dans l’eau, puis les fendre, retirer les graines et les griller.
 Réserver.